robenkleene/audio-references/reaktor/tutorials/reaktor-setup-spiral.md

 3. Select the `AKKROD-SEQ` and delete it.
 4. Drag an instance of `Spiral.ens` in to replace it.
 You don't have to wire Spiral to anything since it generates MIDI.
 5. Click "Panel" in the breadcrumbs to go back to the panel view and drag `AKKORD` down below Spiral.
 6. Click Spiral to select it and go to "Properties > Connect" in the sidebar (it should say "Instrument: `Spiral`" up top).
-In "MIDI OUT", set "Internal: `AKKORD`"
+In "MIDI OUT", set "Internal: `AKKORD`".